lightebube/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ###6-multiple_permissions---Grants read and execute permission to owner and group and read only to other users, in the hello file

 ###7-everybody---Gives owner, group and other users execution permission
+###8-James_Bond---Grants all permission to other users and no permission to owner and group